WHAT IS HOLY COMMUNION?

 A special prayer written for that specific day is said.
 This is called the Collect.

-THE LITURGY OF THE WORD - WE HEAR BIBLE READINGS, LEARN AND PRAY
+WE HEAR BIBLE READINGS, LEARN AND PRAY

 The Bible is read to us; first from the Old Testament, and then the New Testament.
 Then the Gospel for the day is read out, usually from the centre of the church, and we all turn to face it.
 The four Gospels (Matthew, Mark, Luke and John) tell us about the words, works and ways of Jesus.
 When we hear Scripture read to us, we hear the Word of God.